Skip to main content

 Before the test: Some foods or drugs can affect the results of this test, so you may be instructed to avoid the following before this test:

 • Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil), naproxen (Aleve), or aspirin, for 7 days before testing.
 (They can cause bleeding, which can lead to a false-positive result.)
-Note: People should try to avoid taking NSAIDs for minor aches prior to the test.
+Note: You should try to avoid taking NSAIDs for minor aches prior to the test.
 But if you take these medicines daily for heart problems or other conditions, don’t stop them for this test without talking to your health care provider first.

-• Vitamin C more than 250 mg a day from either supplements or citrus fruits and juices for 3 to 7 days before testing.
+• Vitamin C (more than 250 mg a day) from either supplements or citrus fruits and juices for 3 to 7 days before testing.
 (This can affect the chemicals in the test and make the result negative, even if blood is present.)

 • Red meats (beef, lamb, or liver) for 3 days before testing.
 (Components of blood in the meat may cause a positive test result.)